Corporate Governance Report

 The Auditors’ term ends at the next Annual General Meeting following their election.

-Under the legislation in force concerning auditing, the Auditors’ duty is to audit Varma’s accounting records, the Report of the Board of Directors, the Financial Statements and the Consolidated Financial Statements and the governance.
+Under the legislation in force concerning auditing, the Auditors’ duty is to audit Varma’s accounting records, Report of the Board of Directors, Financial Statements, Consolidated Financial Statements and governance.
 Auditing shall be carried out in accordance with good auditing practice.

 The Auditors report on their work, observations and conclusions in the Auditors’ Report addressed to the Annual General Meeting.
 In addition to this, the Auditors report on their observations concerning internal control, financial reporting and other auditing measures to the Board of Directors’ Audit Committee, to the Board of Directors, to the Supervisory Board, to executive management and to the supervisory authority.

 The Auditors provide the Board of Directors annually with written confirmation of their independence, required under the legislation in force.
 The Company’s Board of Directors assesses the independence of the Auditors each year.

 According to the decision made by the Annual General Meeting on 20 March 2014, Authorised Public Accountants Petri Kettunen and Paula Pasanen served as Varma’s Auditors during the financial year 2014.
 Authorised Public Accountant Marcus Tötterman and Authorised Public Accountants KPMG Oy Ab served as Deputy Auditors.